DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 ## 9. Combined Product Requirements

 This is the final phase where we generate the combined product requirements.
-Use the most advanced reasoning model possible, such as o3-mini-high to create a detailed features and user stories for the coding tools to implement.
+Use the most advanced reasoning model possible to create a detailed requirements document for the coding tools to implement.

 Use the following prompt to create the combined requirements: